paulround2tele/studio/README.md

 git clone <repository-url>
 cd studio

+# If you're using the Codex environment, run the setup script to install
+# Node.js, Go and all dependencies
+./.codex/setup.sh

 # Frontend setup
 npm install
 npm run generate:schemas  # Generate TypeScript schemas from Go models